MichaelAlexanderBryant/simplyhired-eda/README.md

 ## Data Collection

 The data was collected on December 17, 2021.
 The postings were from Aug 17, 2021 and Dec 17, 2021.
 The total number of postings collected was 1342.
-Although SimplyHired claimed there were more postings, the number of pages was limited to 99 which corresponds to 1342 postings.
+The number of pages was limited to 99 which corresponds to 1342 postings.

 ## Data Cleaning